Coronavirus (COVID-19): Business support

 The Bounce Back Loan allows small businesses to borrow between £2,000 and £50,000 and access the cash within a few days.
 Loans will be interest free for the first 12 months, and will be available through accredited lenders, where you can apply through a short standardised online application.
 For more information visit GOV.UK website (external link).

 The Coronavirus Business Interruption Loan (CBIL) helps businesses access loans and other kinds of finance up to £5 million.
 The government guarantees 80% of the finance to the lender and pays interest and any fees for the first 12 months.
 Further information on the CBIL is available on the GOV.UK website (external link).
+The scheme has been extended until 30 November 2020

 The maximum loan size under the Coronavirus Large Business Interruption Loan Scheme (CLBILS) has been increased from £50 million to £200 million to help ensure those large firms which do not qualify for the Bank of England’s Covid Corporate Financing Facility (CCFF) have enough finance to meet cashflow needs during the outbreak.
 Visit the British Business Bank website (external link) for guidance on how to apply.